Children's geographies: Importance of school environment

-As an institution
+Alternative educational spaces

+Although most research by children's and youth geographers on education has focussed on institutions like schools and universities, it has been challenged in a number of ways by scholarship on the geographies of alternative education.
+Examining a diverse range of non-state-funded, explicitly 'alternative', education spaces in the UK (like homeschooling, Waldorf education, Montessori education, forest school and care farming), Peter Kraftl examines the connections and disconnections between 'mainstream' and 'alternative' education sectors.
+Drawing on non-representational children's geographies, he explores how alternative educators work to intervene into children's bodily habits, how they create spaces in which mess and disorder are valorised, and how they work with conceptions of 'nature' that both resonate with and critically counter mainstream assumptions about children's disengagement with 'nature' in Western societies (see nature deficit disorder).
+In doing so, alternative educators are attempting to create 'alter-childhoods'—alternative constructions, imaginations and ways of treating childhood that are knowingly different from a perceived mainstream.

-Although schools are a relatively large institution in society, it has been noted that this environment has received little recognition in comparison to institutions of health (Collins and Coleman, 2008).
-Collins and Coleman also note the centrality of schools in everyday life as they are "found in almost every urban and suburban neighbourhood" and most children experience a considerable time within this environment in their day-to-day lives.
-The implications of home schooling have largely been a field of assumptions, taking after common myths (Romanowki, 2010), although later work by geographers has examined in considerable detail the significance of space, place, emotion and materiality to the experiences of homeschoolers.
+The implications of homeschooling have largely been a field of assumptions, taking after common myths (Romanowki, 2010), although later work by geographers has examined in considerable detail the significance of space, place, emotion and materiality to the experiences of homeschoolers.
 The variance between public and private sector institutions and the implications of social status of children within the school community has also been a contentious field (Nissan and Carter, 2010).

-Whilst the majority of research by children's and youth geographers on education has focussed on institutions like schools and universities, that work has been challenged in a number of ways by scholarship on the geographies of alternative education.
-Examining a diverse range of non-State-funded, explicitly 'alternative' education spaces in the UK (like Homeschooling, Waldorf education, Montessori education, Forest school (learning style) and Care farming), Peter Kraftl examines the connections and disconnections between 'mainstream' and 'alternative' education sectors.
-Drawing on nonrepresentational children's geographies, Peter Kraftl explores how alternative educators work to intervene into children's bodily habits, how they create spaces in which mess and disorder are valorised, and how they work with conceptions of 'nature' that both resonate with and, critically, counter mainstream assumptions about children's disengagement with 'nature' in Western societies (see Nature deficit disorder).
-In doing so, alternative educators are attempting to create 'alter-childhoods' - alternative constructions, imaginations and ways of treating childhood that are knowingly different from a perceived mainstream.